-Evoenergy provides electricity services over an area of 2,358 square kilometres to 204,000 electricity customers as of 30 June 2020, within the ACT.
-It also supplies electricity to around 90 customers in New South Wales.
+Evoenergy provides electricity and gas services over an area of 2,358 square kilometres to 212,500 electricity consumers as of 30 June 2021, within the ACT.
+It also supplies electricity to around 90 consumers in New South Wales.

-Evoenergy owns and operates the electricity network which includes 190 kilometres of transmission lines, sixteen 132 kV/11 kV zone substations and switching stations, around 4700 distribution substations, and over 5,200 km of distribution lines.
-More detailed statistical information on individual network asset numbers is provided in Table 18.
+Evoenergy owns and operates the electricity network which includes 208 kilometres of transmission lines, sixteen 132 kV/11 kV zone substations and switching stations, around 4750 distribution substations and over 4600 km of distribution lines.
+More detailed statistical information on the network asset numbers is provided in Table 20.

 Figure 8 and Figure 9 below show the overview of the main components of the existing Evoenergy's transmission network including bulk supply points, zone substations and interconnecting lines.
 Figure 8 is geographic representation of transmission lines and zone substations within the ACT.
 Evoenergy's network includes transmission and distribution substations, lines and cables supplying to a range of areas including high density urban centres, lower density suburban areas and rural areas.
 The lines cross developed urban areas and bushlands.
 Significant sections of overhead transmission lines and overhead distribution lines are located in bushfire prone areas.
-The vast majority of our low voltage distribution poles are located in residential backyards which is a unique feature of Evoenergy's network, and many sections of the network are heavily vegetated.
+The vast majority of low voltage distribution poles are located in residential backyards which is a unique feature of Evoenergy's network.
+Many sections of the network are heavily vegetated.

-Appendix B - provides additional details on the network's physical assets including a number of transmission and distribution assets, lengths of lines and cables, the rating of the main transmission components and zone substations.
+Appendix B provides additional details on the network's physical assets including a number of transmission and distribution assets, lengths of lines and cables, the rating of the main transmission components and zone substations.